Sunday, April 24, 2016

 Narcissus Project Sponsor Phil Morse, pointing to the single-window

-exterior poplar frame placement is on the right side of the number two end of
+exterior poplar frame placement is on the right side of the number

-Narcissus.
+Historic Places, Narcissus.
 Donald Hutchinson photo

-Click Here to view the first post in this series and to see Lary's bio.
+Click Here: to view the first post in this series and to see Lary's bio.

-Lary Shaffer assessed a board of reclaimed vintage Poplar in his
+Lary Shaffer assessed a board of reclaimed vintage Poplar in

-woodworking shop at Scarborough Marsh Fine Furniture.
-The
+his woodworking shop, Scarborough Marsh Fine Furniture.

-frames of the Narcissus.
+exterior frames of the Narcissus.
 PWM

-The very tight growth ring pattern is clearly visible on the poplar wood supplied
+The very tight growth ring pattern is clearly visible on the poplar

-by Rousseau Reclaimed Lumber.
-Notice the rings nearer the heart (left) of
+wood supplied by Rousseau Reclaimed Lumber.
+Notice the rings

-the tree are wider and as the tree grew, the rings are closer and closer together.
+nearer the heart (left) of the tree are wider, and as the tree grew,

-Evidence that more space and sunlight were available to the tree when it was a young sapling.
+and sunlight were available to the tree when it was a young sapling.

 PWM